oracle-livelabs/security/database/baseline/sqlfw/sqlfw.md

     - Once the association is done, you can click on **Close** to close the window

-    - Now; you should see your target database associated to the SQL Firewall violations policy
+    - Now, you should see your target database associated to the SQL Firewall violations policy

         ![SQLFW](./images/sqlfw-059.png "SQL Firewall violations policy associated") +